omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 ## introduction

-Automatic market maker (AMM for short) model on lightning network holds significant advantage comparing to onchain AMM[1] exchanges:
+Automatic market maker (AMM for short) model on lightning network holds significant advantages comparing to onchain AMM[1] exchanges:

 1. There is no gas fee for each swap because of the off-chain nature.
 2. Token swap is quick.